sshyran/wp-tevko-responsive-images/readme.txt

 == Changelog ==

 = 3.0.0 =
-* Deprecates core functions that have been merged into WordPress core in 4.4.
+* Deprecates all core functions that will be merged into WordPress core in 4.4.
 * Adds compatibility shims for sites using the plugin's internal functions and hooks.
-* Turns display filter callback into a general utility function for adding srcset and sizes attributes image HTML.
+* Adds a new display filter callback which can be use as general utility function for adding srcset and sizes attributes.
+* Fixes a bug when `wp_get_attachment_metadata()` failed to return an array.
+* Update our tests to be compatible with WordPress 4.4
 * Upgrade to Picturefill 3.0.1
-* Avoids calling `image_downsize()` when calculating sizes attributes to speed things up.
-* Fixes a bug when `wp_get_attachment_metadata()` failed to return an array.
 * Clean up inline docs.

 = 2.5.2 =